JuliaPluto/pluto-developer-instructions/README.md

   a [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) process.
 By having a small set of (tasteful) features, we keep the project **maintable** and **flexible**.

+## Understand how Pluto works
+If you want to learn how Pluto works, check out the [Architecture overview](https://plutojl.org/en/docs/architecture/) on our website.

 ## Setting up for the first time

 First, fork the project and `git clone` the project somewhere, perhaps into a `~/dev/Pluto.jl/` directory.